jasongitmail/super-sitemap/README.md

 ## Changelog

+- `0.9.0` - BREAKING CHANGE.
+Adds configurable `changefreq` and `priority` and _excludes these by default_.
+See the README's features list for why.
-- `0.8.0` - adds ability to specify `additionalPaths` that live outside `/src/routes`, such as `/foo.pdf` located at `/static/foo.pdf`.
+- `0.8.0` - Adds ability to specify `additionalPaths` that live outside `/src/routes`, such as `/foo.pdf` located at `/static/foo.pdf`.
 ## Installation